 Prevent and remove malware with Windows Security

 One important step toward greater workplace security is to protect your computer against malware.
 Windows Security (or Windows Defender Security Center in previous versions of Windows) is built-in to Windows 10 and provides real-time malware detection, prevention, and removal with cloud-delivered protection.
-It is intended for home, small business, and enterprise customers.
 For more info, see Help protect my device with Windows Security.

 Other ways to remove malware

-If you encounter problems removing malware, try to contact you company’s IT department for assistance.
+If you encounter problems removing malware, try to contact your company’s IT department for assistance.
 They might need to immediately contain any breaches and ensure the rest of the company network is safe.

 To assist all Windows customers, including those who are not running Windows Security, Microsoft provides several malware removal solutions.

-With Windows 10, Windows Defender Offline is built-in to the operating system and can run from Windows Security.
+With Windows 10, Microsoft Defender Offline is built-in to the operating system and can run from Windows Security.
 It is provided as a separate download for previous versions of Windows.

 Microsoft Safety Scanner